Jonathan Swift: Death

+His library is known through sale catalogues.

 Swift, Stella and Vanessa – an alternative view

 British politician Michael Foot was a great admirer of Swift and wrote about him extensively.
-In Debts of Honour he cites with approbation a theory propounded by Denis Johnston that offers an explanation of Swift’s behavior towards Stella and Vanessa.
+In Debts of Honour he cites with approbation an explanation propounded by Denis Johnston of Swift's behaviour towards Stella and Vanessa.

-Pointing to contradictions in the received information about Swift’s origins and parentage, Johnston postulates that Swift’s real father was Sir William Temple's father, Sir John Temple who was Master of the Rolls in Dublin at the time.
-It is widely thought that Stella was Sir William Temple’s illegitimate daughter.
-So Swift was Sir William’s brother and Stella’s uncle.
-Marriage or close relations between Swift and Stella would therefore have been incest, an unthinkable prospect.
+Pointing to contradictions in the received information about Swift's origins and parentage, Johnston postulates that Swift's real father was Sir William Temple's father, Sir John Temple, who was Master of the Rolls in Dublin at the time.
+It is widely thought that Stella was Sir William Temple's illegitimate daughter.
+So, if these speculations are to be credited, Swift was Sir William's brother and Stella's uncle.
+Marriage or close relations between Swift and Stella would therefore have been incestuous, an unthinkable prospect.

-It follows that Swift could not have married Vanessa either without Stella appearing to be a cast-off mistress, which he would not contemplate.
-Johnston’s theory is expounded fully in his book In Search of Swift.
+It follows that Swift could not have married Vanessa without Stella appearing to be a cast-off mistress, which appearance he would not contemplate leaving.
+Johnston's theory is expounded fully in his book In Search of Swift.
 He is also cited in the Dictionary of Irish Biography and the theory is presented without attribution in the Concise Cambridge History of English Literature.

 Works

-Swift was a prolific writer, notable for his satires.
+Swift was a prolific writer.
 The collection of his prose works (Herbert Davis, ed.
 Basil Blackwell, 1965–) comprises fourteen volumes.
 A 1983 edition of his complete poetry (Pat Rodges, ed.
 Penguin, 1983) is 953 pages long.
 One edition of his correspondence (David Woolley, ed.
 P. Lang, 1999) fills three volumes.